 Now, for white light to pass through a glass slab or a glass prism, it is refracted not once, but twice.
 It first travels from air to glass and then from glass to air.
 At the first instance of refraction, it slows down and at the second it speeds up right?

-Therefore, he realized that different colors of the spectrum of light bend differently as they have different wavelengths.
+Therefore, he realized that different colours of the spectrum of light bend differently as they have different wavelengths.
 He made the observation that violet bent the most and red the least because of their shorter and longer wavelengths respectively.